Hearing Loss Overview

 Although hearing loss is very common in our world, few seem to recognize or understand it.
 Even fewer seek treatment for it.
 It is estimated that about 70% of people who could benefit from using a hearing aid do not use hearing devices.
 This untreated hearing loss has been linked to many other issues such as difficulty with relationships, depression, social isolation, and even dementia.

 There are many treatment options available to help you, depending on the type and degree of hearing loss you experience.
 At Family Hearing Care Center, we work closely with you to help find the best treatment option to fit your needs.
-This may include one or more tinnitus interventions, hearing aid fittings, and a suitable hearing device for your hearing needs and lifestyle.
+This may include one or more tinnitus interventions, earwax removal, hearing aid fittings, and a suitable hearing device for your hearing needs and lifestyle.